lasersam594/Arduino-Nano-33-BLE-Sense/ReadMe.md

 * Nano_33_BLE_Sense_Rev1-2_IMU-TPH_Speed_Test3: Effort to diagnose apparent higher performance of Rev1 compared to Rev2 especially for Magnetometer.
 The loop reading the magnetic field in X,Y,Z runs ~twice as fast for Rev1 compared to Rev2.
 In addition, IMU intialization is virtually instantaneous for Rev1 but takes a second or more for Rev2.
+Anyone with thoughts or a solution to this, please contact me.

 Written/modified by Samuel M. Goldwasser.
 Copyright® (if any) 1994-2025 and additional details in the sketch headers.